Applepie9/hodm9_tutorial_palindrome/README.md

 TODO: Delete this and the text above, and describe your gem

+This is a sample Ruby gem created in [*Learn Enough Ruby to Be Dangerous*](https://www.learnenough.com/ruby-tutorial) by Michael Hartl.

 ## Installation

 Add this line to your application's Gemfile: